 This app contains short sessions for days when you have a busy schedule, and full programs for when you want to dive into real yoga.
 The exercises are also created according to what you want to achieve with them (become leaner, build strength, feel harmony & balance).
 The choice is up to you.

-5 Books That Will Help You Understand Work-Life Balance Better
+5 Books That Will Help You Better Understand Yourself and Work-Life Balance

 It’s not enough to just embrace one approach and expect that balance will work itself out for you.
 You have to understand the concept better to figure out your true needs and preferences, and high-quality literature on the topic will help you do that.